kashifusman100/Online-Sales-Data-Analysis/README.md

 - Jupyter Notebook

 ## Sales Distribution by Country
-A bar chart showing total revenue distribution by country.
-This highlights the highest-performing countries.
+Total revenue distribution by country reveals the United States leading with $4.8 million in sales, followed by the United Kingdom and Sweden.
+These countries demonstrate strong performance, contributing the most to overall revenue.

 ![Revenue By Country](./Charts/Revenue%20By%20Country%20(Bar%20Chart).png)